Understanding Cholesterol-Lowering Medications (cont.)

 Use: Statins come in tablet or capsule forms and are usually taken with the evening meal or at bedtime because the body makes more cholesterol at night than during the day.

-Children: Some statins are also indicated for children aged 10-17 years of age with heterozygous familial hypercholesterolemia (girls in this age range must have already begun menstruating).
-When used in combination with diet, statins reduce total cholesterol, LDL, and apo B levels in children with heterozygous familial hypercholesterolemia.
+Children: Some statins are also indicated for children aged 10-17 years of age with homozygous familial hypercholesterolemia (girls in this age range must have already begun menstruating).
+When used in combination with diet, statins reduce total cholesterol, LDL, and apo B levels in children with homozygous familial hypercholesterolemia.
 After an adequate trial of diet therapy, statins may be considered for treatment in children if the following findings are present:

 Must Read Articles Related to Understanding Cholesterol-Lowering Medications